 The start / finish area at Blaydon Rugby club will welcome you with a relaxed family atmosphere.

-Results of the race will be available onsite, and posted online immediately afterwards.
+Results of the race will be available as soon as you cross the line LIVE.
+You can also check them out at www.sientries.co.uk or through this website.
 Prize winners will be announced on the day and online 24 hours after the event, prizes will be presented on the day.

 Male and female prizes